House passes $1.2 trillion spending package hours before shutdown deadline, sending it to Senate

 Rep. Marjorie Taylor Greene, a Georgia Republican, teased a possible no-confidence vote in Johnson, filing a motion to vacate that the House could be forced to consider after its upcoming two-week recess.
 The motion is the same maneuver that a handful of Republicans used to oust Rep. Kevin McCarthy of California from the speakership in October amid GOP divisions about how to handle spending.

-"I filed the motion to vacate today, but it's more of a warning," Greene said after the House vote.
+"I filed the motion to vacate today, but it's more of a warning," Greene said after the House vote, adding that "it's time for our conference to choose a new speaker."

 The spending deal